SpectralJager/beyondf1-hugo/content/perez-eyeing-new-red-bull-contract-as-verstappen-hails-his-great-team-mate.md

 source = "https://www.formula1.com/en/latest/article.perez-eyeing-new-red-bull-contract-as-verstappen-hails-his-great-team-mate.TjEreurQnMlVRQi41IbGx.html"
-summary = "Sergio Perez said in Austria that he hopes to open talks with Red Bull over a contract beyond 2021 soon, as team mate Max Verstappen praised the Mexican for being easy to work with, and for helping the team maximise their results this year." tags = ["styria", "redbull"] title = "Perez eyeing new Red Bull contract as Verstappen hails his 'great team mate'"
+summary = "Sergio Perez said in Austria that he hopes to open talks with Red Bull over a contract beyond 2021 soon, as team mate Max Verstappen praised the Mexican for being easy to work with, and for helping the team maximise their results this year." tags = ["styria", "redbull"] title = "Perez eyeing new RB contract.
+Verstappen hails his team mate"

 +++
 Perez is on a one-year deal with Red Bull having joined from Racing Point over the winter – while team mate Verstappen has signed with the team [until the end of 2023](https://www.formula1.com/en/latest/article.analysis-why-verstappen-made-an-early-commitment-to-red-bull.3nyz0Y9bnUt9CIo90pTapU.html) – but given his run of solid results including a win in Azerbaijan and P3 ahead of Valtteri Bottas in France, is a contract extension looming?